gregtwallace/apc-p15-tool/README.md

 This tool's create functionality is modeled from the APC NMCSecurityWizardCLI aka `NMC Security Wizard CLI Utility`.
-The files it generates should be comaptible with any UPS that accepts p15 files from that tool, though currently my tool only supports RSA 2,048 bit keys.
-This was done since 1,024 is generally not considered secure any more and most (all?) public ACME services won't accept keys of this size.
+The files it generates should be comaptible with any UPS that accepts p15 files from that tool.
+Only RSA 1,024 and 2,048 bit keys are accepted.
+1,024 bit RSA is no longer considered completely secure; avoid keys of this size if possible.
+Most (all?) public ACME services won't accept keys of this size anyway.

 The install functionality is a custom creation of mine so it may or may not work depending on your exact setup.
 My setup (and therefore the testing